spencermountain/compromise/README.md

       <ul>
         Only if it's water-proof!
         <br/>
-        See <a href="https://github.com/nlp-compromise/compromise/wiki/QuickStart">quickStart</a> for all sorts of funny environments.
+        Read <a href="https://github.com/nlp-compromise/compromise/wiki/QuickStart">quickStart</a> for all sorts of funny environments.
       </ul>
       <p></p>
     </details>